charlenetolentino/mattsnotes/301-main/reading301-06.md

     <ul>
-      <li>Two people pair up where one shares the screen and types out what the other person is saying to type.
+      <li>Two people pair up where one shares the screen and types out Who the other person is saying to type.
 These roles are call driver and navigator.
 The navigator will guide the driver on big picture items assisting with scanning the code for any bugs.
 The driver is the one writing code or the mechanics of the app/website that is being worked on together.
 At a certain point they will switch roles so they can better flex their skills.   </li>
     </ul>
 ___